Brian Mulroney: Deficit

-One of Mulroney's priorities was to lower the deficit, which had increased from $667 million under Prime Minister Lester Pearson (1968–1969) to $37.2 billion under Trudeau (1984–1985).
+One of Mulroney's priorities was to lower the deficit, which under Pierre Trudeau had increased from $667 million in the 1968 budget to $37.2 billion in the 1984 budget.
 By 1988, Mulroney's government cut the deficit to $28 billion, though it would never decrease beyond that point and the deficit would instead increase.
-In the Progressive Conservatives' final year in office, the deficit was at $38.5 billion in fiscal year 1993–1994, about the same level that it was when Pierre Trudeau left office.
-As a percent of GDP the deficit was reduced from 8.3 percent to 5.6 percent during Mulroney's tenure.
+The Progressive Conservatives' final budget in 1993 produced a deficit of $38.5 billion, about the same level that it was when Trudeau left office.
+As a percent of GDP, the deficit was reduced from 8.3 percent to 5.6 percent during Mulroney's tenure.

 The worldwide recession of the early 1990s significantly damaged the government's financial situation.
-Mulroney's inability to improve the government's finances, as well as his use of tax increases to deal with it, were major factors in alienating the western conservative portion of his power base – this contrasted with his tax cuts earlier as part of his 'pro-business' plan which had increased the deficit.
+Mulroney's inability to improve the government's finances, as well as his use of tax increases to deal with it, were major factors in alienating the Western conservative portion of his power base – this contrasted with his tax cuts earlier as part of his 'pro-business' plan which had increased the deficit.
 At the same time, the Bank of Canada began to raise interest rates in order to meet a zero inflation target; the experiment was regarded as a failure that exacerbated the effect of the recession in Canada.
 Annual budget deficits ballooned to record levels, reaching $42 billion in his last year of office.
 These deficits grew the national debt dangerously close to the psychological benchmark of 100 percent of GDP, further weakening the Canadian dollar and damaging Canada's international credit rating.

 Taxation

-Mulroney's government slashed spending, de-indexed personal income tax brackets, and eliminated open corporate tax loopholes.
+Mulroney's government de-indexed personal income tax brackets and eliminated open corporate tax loopholes.
 The government also increased taxes on alcohol, tobacco and gasoline.
 In 1988, Mulroney's government reduced the corporate income tax from 36 percent to 28 percent.
+That year, his government increased the capital gains tax inclusion rate from 50 percent to 66.67 percent before increasing it to 75 percent in 1990.

 Mulroney's government passed a major tax reform bill, Bill C-139, which was made effective on January 1, 1988.
 It included reforms for personal and corporate income taxes.
 The bill expanded the tax base for personal and corporate income; lowered rates applicable to taxable income; supplanted exemptions with credits; and removed certain deductions for personal income tax.
 The bill replaced the 1987 rate schedule of 10 brackets (with rates ranging from 6 to 34 percent) with a schedule of only three brackets (with rates of 17 percent, 26 percent, and 29 percent).
 The bill also limited the lifetime capital gains exemption to $100,000; lowered capital cost allowances; established limitations on deductible business expenses; and cut the dividend tax credit.